awslabs/sagemaker-debugger/docs/mxnet/README.md

 This section will take you through these ways in more detail.

 #### Saving the tensors with _include\_regex_
-The TornasoleHook API supports _include\_regex_ parameter.
+The SessionHook API supports _include\_regex_ parameter.
 The users can specify a regex pattern with this pattern.
-The TornasoleHook will store the tensors that match with the specified regex pattern.
+The SessionHook will store the tensors that match with the specified regex pattern.
 With this approach, users can store the tensors without explicitly creating a Collection object.
 The specified regex pattern will be associated with 'default' Collection and the SaveConfig object that is associated with the 'default' collection.

 #### Default Collections
 Currently, the tornasole\_mxnet hook creates Collection objects for 'weights', 'gradients', 'biases' and 'default'.
 These collections contain the regex pattern that match with tensors of type weights, gradient and bias.
-The regex pattern for the 'default' collection is set when user specifies _include\_regex_ with TornasoleHook or sets the _SaveAll=True_.
-These collections use the SaveConfig parameter provided with the TornasoleHook initialization.
-The TornasoleHook will store the related tensors, if user does not specify any special collection with _include\_collections_ parameter.
+The regex pattern for the 'default' collection is set when user specifies _include\_regex_ with SessionHook or sets the _SaveAll=True_.
+These collections use the SaveConfig parameter provided with the SessionHook initialization.
+The SessionHook will store the related tensors, if user does not specify any special collection with _include\_collections_ parameter.
 If user specifies a collection with _include\_collections_ the above default collections will not be in effect.

 #### Custom Collections
 You can also create any other customized collection yourself.